Victorian Railways E type carriage: New Deal and the abolition of wooden rollingstock (1981-1991)

 With the 'New Deal', major reductions were made in the E type fleet as new N sets were introduced to service, along with service acceleration and closing of many stations around the Victorian network.
 Carriages in the poorest condition were withdrawn almost immediately, with remaining cars organised into fixed consists; some of those included air-conditioned carriages.

 Around this time changes to the BE fleet coding were undertaken, to better reflect their internal capacity.
 Cars converted from BDSE in the 1920s became BE^{L}, while cars converted from AE and ABE carriages became BE^{S}.
 Notably, only a handful of these carriages were re-lettered, although official publications recognised the new codes.
-However, cars 51 & 52BE were coded back to 51 & 52AE (not reclaiming their original numbers); it is not known if these cars held the BE^{S} code at all, although it is unlikely.
+However, cars 51 & 52BE were coded back to 51 & 52AE (not reclaiming their original numbers) in order to provide air-conditioned first class accommodation on all Traralgon line trains; it is not known if these cars held the BE^{S} code at all, although it is unlikely.
 Carriages known to be relettered in this way were 45BE^{L}, and 53, 55 and 59BE^{S}.

 Furthermore, all the airconditioned cars received minor improvements.
 4BE and 34BE were noted in October 1983 with re-upholstered seating and paper headrests, Pirelli floor covering provided in the vestibules and carpet through the rest of the cars.
 Taggerty was allowed to operate on all lines from October 1981, as a backup vehicle for when a BRS car was unavailable.
 It remained in service until 1984 when sufficient BRS cars had been delivered to make it redundant.
 33CE was repainted into Vicrail 'teacup' orange, being the only wooden vehicle to receive the new livery.

 In 1983 there was an expectation that the two standard gauge trains, the Southern Aurora and the Spirit of Progress, would be amalgamated into a single service and thus free up significant quantities of carriages for the Mildura Vinelander run.
 This would have released Sleeping Cars No.1-5 from that service for use on the Train of Knowledge, and thus permitted the former Joint Stock sleeping cars No.5-No.10 to be scrapped.
 However, no firm date was set for this chain of events, so in December 1983 sleeping cars 5, 7, 8, shower car Carey and S type carriage Moorabool were overhauled at Bendigo Workshops, while sleepers 6, 9, 10, power car Melville and dining car Avoca were split across Newport and Ballarat Workshops, for refurbishment.
 The train was refurbished and re-entered service in May 1984.

+Three cars, 16BE, 18BE and 24BE, were sold to Steamranger in South Australia and transferred over on 19 January 1985.
+These three had been withdrawn, respectively, on 19 December due to a faulty generator, on 28 December the day before set SH31 entered service, and 17 January 1985 after a Sunbury service.